 1. In general.
-An entity seeking to become a registered information system pursuant to \$ 1041.11(c)(2) must submit an application to the Bureau by the deadline set forth in \$ 1041.11(c)(3)(ii) containing information and documentation adequate for the Bureau to determine that the conditions described in \$ 1041.11(b) are satisfied.
-The application must succinctly and accurately convey the required information, and must include the written assessments described in \$ 1041.11(b)(5) and (7).
+An entity seeking to become a registered information system pursuant to § 1041.11(e)(2) must submit an application to the Bureau by the deadline set forth in § 1041.11(e)(3)(ii) containing information and documentation adequate for the Bureau to determine that the conditions described in § 1041.11(b) are satisfied.
+The application must succinctly and accurately convey the required information, and must include the written assessments described in § 1041.11(b)(5) and (7).

-11(d) Registration of Information Systems on or After August 19, 2019November 19, 2020
+11(d) Registration of Information Systems on or After November 19, 2020